G. M. Syed: Jeay Sindh movement

-Syed was the architect of "Jiy-e-Sindh" movement, aimed at achieving Sindhudesh.
+Syed was the architect of "Jeay-Sindh" movement, aimed at achieving Sindhudesh.
 He is also the author of more than 60 books, (with) subjects ranging from politics, religion, culture, literature and commentaries on famous poet Shah Abdul Latif Bhitai.
 For his part as a political thinker, literary figure and mystic, he dominated the political arena of pre and post-partition era for decades, while he remained in jail for 30 years.

 On 19 January 1992, Syed was put under house arrest, his house was declared a sub-jail.
 He died on 25 April 1995.

 Books

 Syed was the author of more than sixty books, written mainly in Sindhi, but also English and Urdu.
 His works are on numerous subjects, ranging from literature to politics, religion and culture.
 Due to his breath of knowledge, he has been described by the Dutch scholar of Islam Oskar Verkaaik as "in many ways a remarkably productive, original, and largely autodidact intellectual, creating his own personal interpretation of Islam out of a range of intellectual influences such as 19th-century Islamic reform, Darwinian evolution theory, theosophy, 18th century Sindhi poetry, Marxism, classical Sufism, German idealism, and probably more."

 Some of his well-known books are: